PeterKawa/Homey.ink/README.md

 # PeterDeeDash
 #
 # --- under construction ---
-April 3, 2021: this still is just a copy of Homey Cornelisse Dash!
+April 3, 2021: this online fork still is just a copy of Homey Cornelisse Dash!

 I primary edited this nice flavour of Homeydash.com for these reasons:

-I wanted it to be able to show all available values on tiles, without touching or "longpress" them, so probably usable at Google Hubs too.
+1) I wanted it to be able to show all available values on tiles, without touching or "longpress" them, so probably usable at Google Hubs too.

-I wanted to make room for as much tiles as possible, so less space used by the info bar.
+2) I wanted to make room for as much tiles as possible, so less space used by the info bar.

-I tweaked it to appear nice on a tablet running Android Chrome & Fully browsers.
+3) I tweaked it to appear nice on a tablet running Android Chrome & Fully browsers.

 --------------------------------------------------